lcs-twu/AuthServicesExample/README.md

 Note that on `AuthenticatedView` you can assume that the user has been logged in.
 Be sure that you only load views, or provide navigation to views, that should be seen by an authenticated user.

 Once logged in, the user's email address and name can be accessed through an instance of the `SharedAuthentication` type.
+For example:

 ```
 // Show user's name